 Q: How do I choose the right trainer?

 A: This is a very important question.
 You want to be sure you connect with the training center, it’s important that they have the same views on pet care as you do.
 We always suggest asking your veterinarian, local humane societies, friends and neighbors, to get a recommendation.
 Then contact those recommendations and talk with them.
 A quality training center should invite you to view one of their classes, at no charge.

 3. Look at the class size, too many dogs in a class and no one gets any one on one time.
-A good ratio is one trainer per 8 dogs.
-Are all 2 and four legged participants engaging in class?
+A good ratio is one trainer per 6-7 dogs.
+Are all 2 and four-legged participants engaging in class?
 Or do some dogs have to wait in the car for their turn?
 A good rule is “ your dog has to learn all of these things with distractions, so they might as well start now ”

-4. Is the training Center knowledgeable on current training methods?
+4. Is the training center knowledgeable on current training methods?
 Positive Reward Based Training has been proven time and again to be the most successful for dogs and people alike.
-Are they still using old school methods like choke chains and pinch collars?
-You want your trainer to be open minded to new training techniques that encourage your dog to be successful and continue to make him a part of the family, not ones that cause harm to him or teach out of fear.
+Are they still using old-school methods like choke chains and pinch collars?
+You want your trainer to be open-minded to modern training and science-based techniques that encourage your dog to be successful and continue to make him a part of the family, not ones that cause harm to him or teach out of fear.